dantman/elite-vr-cockpit/Conventions.md

 4. Folder Structure
 Each namespace has a top-level folder in the Assets folder (Assets/Core, Assets/Desktop, etc.)
-- when there is a logical sub-grouping (ex: GameEventSystem), put a top level folder inside the namespace folder, even if there isn't another namespace
+- when there is a logical sub-grouping (ex: GameEventSystem), put a top level folder inside the namespace folder, even if there isn't another namespace.
+Match the sub-folder structure where possible.

     **Sub-folders**
     - _Definitions_: structs, enums, interfaces, etc. (usually without a class definition)